Jihadist and far-right killers most dangerous in EU

 But far-right extremists also killed three people in Germany and posed an increasing danger in Belgium, France, Hungary, Lithuania, Poland, Norway, Slovenia, and the UK.

-The growing popularity of white-supremacist thinking and other forms of dehumanisation "built on xenophobia, hatred for Jews and Muslims, and anti-immigration sentiments" also meant right-wing loners were self-radicalising, Europol warned.
+The growing popularity of white-supremacist and other forms of hate-speech "built on xenophobia, hatred for Jews and Muslims, and anti-immigration sentiments" also meant right-wing loners were self-radicalising, Europol warned.

-And the wave of attacks starting in Christchurch New Zealand on 15 March last year, which directly inspired others in the US, Norway, and Germany, showed the danger of far-right "transnational online communities".
+And the wave of attacks, which started in Christchurch in New Zealand on 15 March last year, inspiring others in the US, Norway, and Germany, showed the danger of far-right "transnational online communities".

 Loners aside, others were forming "paramilitary groups, pretexting the impotence of the state to protect the population against the perceived threat from Islam and immigration".